Benchmark Static API Call Datasets for Malware Family Classification: Methodology

 \end{enumerate}

-\section{Google Cloud Platform for Multi-User Malware Data Collection}
+\subsection{Google Cloud Platform for Multi-User Malware Data Collection}

-The system has a daily 3 API key limit which allows 1,500 hash analysis \cite{vt1}, therefore we developed a new approach.
-To increase the number of analyses, the systems that ordinarily run on virtual machines moved into the Google Cloud Platform.
-The three main benefits of using the Google Cloud Platform are, the system on the cloud is an exact copy of the machine running on the virtual with better computing power and capacity, there is no IP conflict in the platform, which provides an increasing number of analyses by opening multiple virtual environments and, the cloud allows downloading and analyzing large files that belong to different years \cite {mwcloud}.
-Typical cloud systems do not allow downloading large files unless a firewall rule is created; therefore, the firewall rule must be established before opening the virtual machine on the cloud using Debian/Linux as the operating system.
-Later on, the zipped system can be uploaded into the cloud platform to run the virtual machine.
-The image of the machine has to be taken after the installation part to reduce the repeating steps by using the multiple machine feature of the cloud.
-Thus, the analysis continues without any interruption while opening 5 or 6 machines into the cloud system by using 3 API keys for each one.
+The VirusTotal system has a daily 3 API key limit which allows analyzing 1,500 MD5 hashcodes at most.
+Therefore we found a new approach to overcome this limitation.
+The steps for data construction that run on virtual machines moved into the Google Cloud Platform to increase the daily number of analyses.
+The three main benefits of using the Google Cloud Platform are listed below: \begin{itemize} \item The system on the cloud is an exact copy of the machine running on the virtual with better computing power and capacity. \item There is no IP conflict in the platform, which provides an increasing number of analyses by opening multiple virtual environments. \item The cloud allows downloading and analyzing large files that belong to different years \cite {mwcloud}. \end{itemize}

+A firewall rule must be established to allow downloading large files in cloud systems before launching the virtual machine.
+After that, the zipped system can be uploaded into the cloud platform to run the virtual machine.
+The image of the machine has to be taken after the installation to reduce the repeating steps by using the multiple machine feature of the cloud.
+Thus, the analysis continues without interruption while running 5 or 6 machines in the cloud system by using 3 API keys for each.

-Figure \ref{cloud} shows the created approach called ”Google Cloud Data Collection Infrastructure” in this study.
-With this method, an IP address is assigned to each machine, thus preventing conflict on IPs.
-With this approach, if a single API key is used on each machine, 500 hashes can be sent to VirusTotal to have the hashcodes analyzed for each of them.
+Figure \ref{cloud} shows the explained approach.
+This method assigns an IP address to each machine, thus preventing the conflict of IP addresses.
+Moreover, by using 3 API keys on each machine, 1,500 hashcodes can be analyzed in the VirusTotal system.